aarav-gupta01/smart-home-sensor/README.md

 ## Known Limitations

-- The current main loop sleeps for one second between iterations, so it does not consume every sample produced by the STHS34PF80's 2 Hz configuration.
+- The main loop sleeps for one second between iterations, and each BME680 field access triggers its own forced measurement with an enforced minimum interval, so a full iteration takes noticeably longer than one second.
+The loop does not consume every sample produced by the STHS34PF80's 2 Hz configuration.
+- The five BME680 fields in a single message come from five separate measurements taken a few hundred milliseconds apart, not one atomic sample.
+  This is acceptable for room climate but means a message is not a single instant in time.
 - The embedded-function page-switch timing in the STHS34PF80 driver references ST application note AN5867.
 That sequencing has worked in hardware testing, but it has not been independently verified against the application note and remains provisional.
 - Validation currently depends on live hardware testing because the repository does not yet contain automated tests.
-- `esp32/publisher.py` publishes a hardcoded payload once and exits.
-It shares no code with `esp32/main.py`, so the sensor loop and the MQTT link have never run together.
-- Neither the Wi-Fi connection nor the MQTT connection is re-established if it drops.
-The Wi-Fi wait is an unbounded loop with no timeout, so a wrong password or an unreachable access point hangs the board with no diagnostic.
+- Neither the Wi-Fi connection nor the MQTT connection is re-established if it drops. `client.publish()` raises `OSError` on a dead socket, and nothing in the read loop catches it, so a single broker restart or access-point handover ends the loop and the board goes silent until it is power-cycled.
 This matters on a mesh network, where the access point can hand a client between nodes.
+- The Wi-Fi wait is an unbounded loop with no timeout that only tests `isconnected()`, so a wrong password or an unreachable access point hangs the board with no diagnostic output.
+See the troubleshooting steps above.
+- The MQTT client ID is a fixed string.
+A broker closes an existing session when a second connection claims the same ID, so a reconnect implementation must account for the old session being displaced, and two publishers cannot run concurrently.
 - The publisher and subscriber agree on JSON key names only by convention.
-  Nothing enforces the contract, so a mismatch surfaces at runtime as a `KeyError` inside the subscriber's callback.
+  Nothing enforces the contract.
+The subscriber iterates whatever keys arrive, so a mismatch is not currently fatal, but it will matter once readings are written to fixed database columns.
 - The broker address and topic names are duplicated across `esp32/config_esp32.py` and `pi/mqtt/config_mqtt.py` and can drift apart.
 The two devices have separate filesystems, so a single shared module is not